unfiltered/unfiltered/README.markdown

 Core response functions are implemented as responders which can be chained together with `~>`.

-These response functions are the expected return values of `Plans`.
+These response functions are the expected return values of Intents.

 A restful api for a given resource might look something like